-2. The Humanities Research Institute's Spring Term Symposium will take place on Thursday, April 23, 2015 in the Dr. Charles A. Sankey Chamber.
+2. The Humanities Research Institute's Spring Term Symposium was held on Thursday, April 23, 2015 in the Dr. Charles A. Sankey Chamber.
 The title of the symposium is "Cities and Universities: Exploring the Encounter".
 The speakers are as follows:

 Session 1: Chair: Gyllian Raby (Dramatic Arts)

 Karen Fricker (Dramatic Arts) and Derek Knight (MIWSFPA), "Imaging the City: A Season of Creative Engagement"

 Nigel Lezama (MLLC), "From Zero to Hero: Urban Figures in Baudelaire's Tableaux Parisiens"

 Barry Wright (OBHREE), "The Niagara Community Observatory: The First Five Years"